APPLICATION & SELECTION:

 What is a coach, a mentor?
 Why do I need one?

-Our Coaches work with you 1-on-1 to help guide your on your transition journey.
+Our Coaches work with you 1-on-1 to help guide you on your transition journey.
 They are your sounding board and compass to keep you on track to achieve your goals.
+Every Fellow will be paired with a coach at the onset of the program.

-Our Mentors serve as a guide throughout your professional training once you decide what industry you wish to explore.
+Our Mentors serve as a guide throughout your professional training once you decide on a specific industry you wish to explore, typically towards the end of the program.
+Not every Fellow will be paired with a Mentor.

-Coaches are assigned to you by THF staff members based off of your admissions interviews, fields of interests, and answers to your applications questions.
+Coaches are assigned to you by THF staff members.
+Pairing decisions may be made based on admissions interviews, fields of interests, and/or geolocation.

 Can I talk to the other coaches?